Trevor Larnach Player Props: Twins vs. Astros

-On Saturday, Trevor Larnach (on the back of going 0-for-4) and the Minnesota Twins play the Houston Astros, whose starting pitcher will be Luis Garcia.
+On Sunday, Trevor Larnach (coming off going 2-for-4 with an RBI) and the Minnesota Twins face the Houston Astros, whose starting pitcher will be Hunter Brown.
 First pitch is at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Astros.
+In his last game, he had two hits (going 2-for-4 with an RBI) against the Astros.

 Trevor Larnach Game Info & Props vs. the Astros